melborne/matreska/README.md

 # Matreska

-Matreska is for building adaptable multi-filter.
-It's inspired by Rack.
+Matreska is for building adaptable multi-filter, which is inspired by Rack.

 ## Installation